adjust/windows_sdk/README.md

 ### <a id="session-partner-parameters"></a>Session partner parameters

-In the same way that there are [session callback parameters](#session-callback-parameters) sent in every event or session of the Adjust SDK, there is also session partner parameters.
+In the same way that there are [session callback parameters](#session-callback-parameters) sent in every event or session of the Adjust SDK, there are also session partner parameters.

-These will be transmitted to network partners, for the integrations that have been activated in your Adjust [dashboard].
+These will be transmitted to network partners for the integrations that have been activated in your Adjust [dashboard].

-The session partner parameters have a similar interface to the event partner parameters.
-Instead of adding the key and it's value to an event, it's added through a call to `Adjust.AddSessionPartnerParameter(string key, string value)`:
+Session partner parameters have a similar interface to event partner parameters.
+Except, instead of adding the key and its value to an event, they are added through a call to `Adjust.AddSessionPartnerParameter(string key, string value)`:

 ```cs
 Adjust.AddSessionPartnerParameter("foo", "bar");